JustSteveKing/go-api-problem/README.md

 ![Go](https://github.com/JustSteveKing/go-api-problem/workflows/Go/badge.svg?branch=master)

-A simple struct in GoLang for creating APIProblems in your API.
+A simple struct in GoLang for creating API Problems in your API.

 ## Install